odysseus/wordcount/README.md

 ### Options

-- `--case-sensitive`/`-cs`: Setting either flag turns on case sensitive matching.
+- `--case-sensitive` / `-cs`: Setting either flag turns on case sensitive matching.
-- `--quiet`/`-q`: Suppresses the verbose, file by file output.
+- `--quiet` / `-q`: Suppresses the verbose, file by file output.
-- `--silent`/`-s`: Suppresses all STDOUT output of the program.
+- `--silent` / `-s`: Suppresses all STDOUT output of the program.
-- `--name`/`-n`: Supply an alternate output file, this can be a different path, it does not append `.json` or anything else to the filename.
+- `--name` / `-n`: Supply an alternate output file, this can be a different path, it does not append `.json` or anything else to the filename.
-- `--path`/`-p`: Supplies an alternate path to store the output files in, this *will* work with multiple input files.
+- `--path` / `-p`: Supplies an alternate path to store the output files in, this *will* work with multiple input files.

 ### Example Usage

-Single file, no options
+**Single file, no options:**
 ```bash
 $ wordcount shakes.txt